Ra1phM/MeArmWebControl/README.md

 And you are done!
 You can access the web interface at `http://<IP OF RASPBERRY PI>`

+### 1.3.
+Helper scripts

+- `StartContainer.sh` runs the above `docker run...` command.
+- In the container call `KillServoBlaster.sh` in order to switch off the MeArm.
+This is important since, there are sometime a bug, where the servos are somehow buzzing constantly.

+**Have Fun**

 [MeArm]:	http://mearm.com			"MeArm Official Website"